starchturrets/windows-shenanigans/guide.md

 While having to authenticate to elevate is an inconvenience, you can mitigate this somewhat by using a relatively short Windows Hello PIN or biometrics.
 While it may seem less secure to have a short pin, this is backed by the TPM, which should enforce ratelimiting.
 (See: these [two](https://learn.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-why-pin-is-better-than-password#pin-is-backed-by-hardware) documentation [articles](https://learn.microsoft.com/en-us/windows/security/hardware-security/tpm/how-windows-uses-the-tpm) from Microsoft Learn about it.)

 By default, Windows forces you to set security questions for a new local account, as well as go through the OOBE again.
+This isn't strictly a problem, but can be pretty annoying.
 To disable:

 - [ ] Enable the following group policy: **Computer Configuration > Administrative Templates > Windows Components > Credential User Interface > Prevent the use of security questions for local accounts**
 - [ ] Enable the following group policy **Computer Configuration > Administrative Templates > Windows Components > OOBE > Don't launch privacy settings experience on user logon**